Are you planning a California Road Trip with kids? Here is where our second Cali road trip kicked off!

 During my 20s when I worked as a technology reporter, I spent a lot of time in the city, covering the emerging Internet industry.
 And I vividly remember staying with friends in the city for Christmas in 2004 – just after I’d been told I’d lost the baby I was expecting.
 So it’s pretty special to be here with Flea, who surprised everyone, including the doctors, when we returned home in January to find I was still pregnant.

 Because we’ve spent a lot of time in San Francisco, we don’t really do a lot of the “typical” tourist stuff here – I’ve visited Coit Tower and Alcatraz many times over the years, and have no great desire to do them all again.
-They’re great.
-But there are some other things I think are also worth doing if you find yourself in the city with kids.
+They’re great if this is your first California road trip with kids.
+But there are some other things I think are also worth doing if you find yourself in the city with a family.

 First up, we go shopping.
 Seriously.
 We love stocking up on t-shirts in Old Navy, and getting some new trainers at the Converse Store on Market St. Then there’s Gap, and Macy’s and … ooh, it’s just endless.